Purina Pro Plan Large Breed Adult Food (34 lb)

 Why Dog Foods Matter for Your Poodle

-Medium-sized breeds like the Poodle often get overlooked by "breed-specific" formulas that focus on small or large dogs.
-Yet their nutritional needs are distinct: the Poodle's high energy level and curly hypoallergenic coat require a balanced formula that supports both activity and coat health.
-Getting the right food now helps prevent the health concerns this breed is known for, including hip dysplasia and eye problems.
+Medium breeds like the Poodle get overlooked by the "breed-specific" formulas that focus on small or large dogs.
+But their needs are distinct -- the Poodle's high energy level and curly hypoallergenic coat need a formula that supports both activity and coat health.
+Getting the right food now helps prevent the issues this breed is known for, including hip dysplasia and eye problems.

 Medium-Breed Sizing for Poodle (40-70 lbs)